After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 3 mins

-Is visiting my body before the funeral a good way to pay last respects?
+Is visiting my body before the funeral a good idea?

-If you are unfamiliar with the custom of going to visit a body in the days leading up to a funeral, the idea may seem strange, or even scary.
-Well it is worth knowing it was actually a commonplace occurrence in the early 20th century and had a sound purpose behind it.
+Unless you are familiar with the custom of going to visit a body in the days leading up to a funeral, the idea may seem strange, scary or perhaps even a little ghoulish.
+It was actually a commonplace occurrence in the early 20th century and had a sound purpose behind it.

 Naturally, it can be very upsetting to look upon the face of a loved one after death – and that is as it should be.
 Grief is love.
 Some people prefer to pass up the option to view, and that's okay too.
 But the people you care most about may appreciate having the choice.